What is the difference between an externship versus an internship?

 Yes.
 Most externships are one semester in length, but certain placements may allow or require students to remain at the placement for two semesters.
 Many students participate in a second or third externship semester at different placements.
 Students may not participate in two externships during the same semester.
 Summer externship students may be allowed to split their externship experience at two placements on a case-by-case basis.
 Also, students should read the law bulletin to ensure they do not exceed the requirements under L900 enrollment which includes a maximum 6 credit hours of pooled courses including the academic externship course and certain independent studies courses.

 May students participate in an externship and clinic in the same semester?

 It is strongly recommended that students do not participate in both clinic and an externship opportunity, as both require a high degree of concentration and time.
 It is very difficult to provide enough time to effectively put forth your best work in both environments in the same semester.

 May students seek an externship placement outside of the New Orleans area?

 Yes.
-Students may receive externship credit in a placement outside of the New Orleans area provided that placement is approved.
+Students may receive externship credit in a placement outside of the New Orleans area provided that placement is approved and fits within the student's schedule.
+Long distance externship placements during the summer semester are common.
 Please contact the Office of Skills and Experiential Learning for additional information regarding the requirements for externship placements outside of the New Orleans area.

 Does an externship satisfy Loyola's writing and/or skills requirements?